fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/0321_1.svg" width="17" />

-The only difference is the added 2x2 area.
+The only difference is the added 2 x 2 area.
 To the first, we apply the straight-to-side algorithm, while at the second, we have a corner that defines the area, but essentially, the procedure is the same.

 <!---->